Burnett01/rsync-deployments/README.md

 Use this action in a CD workflow which leaves deployable code in `GITHUB_WORKSPACE`.

-The base-image is very small (Alpine+Cache) which results in faster deployments.
+The underlaying base-image of the docker-image is very small (Alpine (no cache)) which results in fast deployments.

 ---